Skip to content

 Why sandbox

 neoc takes the opposite default.
-The unsafe halves of the standard library are stripped at engine construction, and every capability a script needs — file access, network I/O, subprocess control, third-party crate functionality — is reintroduced through explicit modules under the std:*, lib:*, and vnd:* namespaces.
-Scripts cannot reach a capability that the host has not registered.
+Unsafe standard library stripped at engine construction.
+Every capability reintroduced through explicit modules under std:*, lib:*, vnd:*.
+Scripts cannot reach unregistered capabilities.

 What is stripped